fjhuizar/MAPPER/README.md

 ![](Classifier_6.png)

 # [U-Net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) deep learning trained model
-- Supplementary File 1 section S1B of the manuscript references a U-Net trained model that is linked here
+- Supplementary File 1 sections S1 and S2 of the manuscript references a U-Net trained model that is linked here
 - The full folder containing the code is found on the repository here

 # Supplementary File 2 R Notebook
 - Figures 3 and 6 of the main text reference a supplementary file for statistical calculations
-- The supplementary file is in the form of an [R Notebook](https://rmarkdown.rstudio.com/lesson-10.html) and can be found here
+- The supplementary file is in the form of an [R Notebook](https://rmarkdown.rstudio.com/lesson-10.html) and can be found [here](https://fjhuizar.github.io/MAPPER/RNotebook/)
 - Plots generated from the notebook were exported as SVG files and modified in [Inkscape](https://inkscape.org/) vector graphics software for final versions of the manuscript plots

 # Raw Data Sheets
-- Data for Figures 3, 6, S7, and S8 can be found here.
-Explicit operations on the data sheets are found within Supplementary File 2.
+- Data for Figures 3, 6, S7, and S8 can be found [here](https://github.com/fjhuizar/MAPPER/tree/main/RNotebook).
+Explicit operations on the data sheets are found within [Supplementary File 2](https://fjhuizar.github.io/MAPPER/RNotebook/)
-- Data for Figures 4, 5, S9, and S10 can be found here for wing features and here for EFD coefficients.
+- Data for Figures 4, 5, S9, and S10 can be found [here](https://github.com/fjhuizar/MAPPER/blob/main/Raw%20Data%20Sheets/samarkData.csv) for wing features and [here](https://github.com/fjhuizar/MAPPER/blob/main/Raw%20Data%20Sheets/samarkEFD.csv) for EFD coefficients
-- Data for Figures 7, S11, and S12 can be found here.
+- Data for Figures 7, S11, and S12 can be found [here](https://github.com/fjhuizar/MAPPER/raw/main/Raw%20Data%20Sheets/MAPPER_SPECIES_DATA.xlsx)

 # Acknowledgements